Boris Johnson dodges questions over possible cabinet reshuffle | ExBulletin

 Boris Johnson dodges questions over possible cabinet reshuffle

-Boris Johnson declined to answer questions about whether he would make any changes to his cabinet in the coming days.
+oris Johnson declined to answer questions about whether to make any changes to his cabinet in the coming days.

 Persistent speculation suggests the prime minister is planning a broader reshuffle to remove underperforming top ministers.